 - Students, parents & carers need to ensure that all PE kit is bought to all lessons with no exception (e.g. torrential weather).

-- Parents & Carers please see the uniform section of the website for details of acceptable PE kit and take a collective responsibility to ensure that students have their PE at all lessons
+- Parents & carers, please see the uniform section of the website for details of acceptable PE kit and take a collective responsibility to ensure that students have their PE kit for all lessons

 - Students who cannot physically participated are expected to get changed into their PE kit and assist as a coach or umpire to ensure that learning is taking place.

 - Please be aware of changes to footwear required for the all-weather pitch surface from January 2019 – these are listed on the website.

 |FUNdamentals; Rugby; Football; Handball; Netball; Fitness; Dance; Gymnastics; Table Tennis; Athletics; Badminton; Basketball; Social & Physical.||Rugby; Football; Handball; Netball; Fitness; Gymnastics; Table Tennis; Cricket; Athletics; Badminton; Basketball; Social, Mental & Physical.|

 |My Body & Training; Components of Fitness; Effects of Exercise; Safety in Sport.||Benefits of Exercise; Drugs in Sport; Principles of Training & Diet and Nutrition.|